 Special Issue Proposals

-- A preliminary draft of the introductory or concluding essay by the guest editor or editors, from 4,000 to 8,000 words in length.
-In the essay the editors should present the main argument, ideas, or debate to be developed by the volume.
-The most convincing essay will emphasize the most promising original contributions of the project as a whole, and its potential to influence theory and other scholarship.
+- A preliminary draft of the introductory or concluding essay by the guest editor or editors.
+This essay, ranging from 4,000 to 8,000 words in length, should present the main argument, ideas, or debate to be developed by the special issue.
+The most convincing essays will emphasize the original contributions of the project as a whole and its potential to influence theory and other scholarship.
 The planned volume should be differentiated briefly from the closest rival works already available or in preparation.
-The essay should also identify each contributor and preliminary paper title, and explain in a paragraph or two how each article is expected to contribute to the issue’s purposes.
+The essay also should identify each contributor and preliminary paper title, and explain in a paragraph or two how each paper is expected to contribute to the issue’s purposes.

 - A curriculum vitae for each editor, and optionally for other contributors.